-The Reading in Mind scheme is based on similar schemes that have been running successfully in the United Kingdom since 2003 and also on the WellSouth Primary Health Network’s Books on Prescription Scheme in Otago and Southland.
+In 2015, Reading in Mind was developed as an initiative between Pegasus Health, Christchurch City Libraries and MHERC.
+It is based on similar schemes, like Reading Well that has been running successfully in the United Kingdom since 2003, and also on WellSouth Primary Health Network’s Books on Prescription programme in Otago and Southland.

 How it works